-- 1. Department of Education, University of York - 2.
+- 1. Department of Education / Health Sciences, University of York - 2.
 Better Start Bradford Innovation Hub, Born in Bradford, Bradford Institute for Health Research - 3.
 National Institute for Economic and Social Research, London - 4.
 Bradford Inequalities Research Unit, Born in Bradford, Bradford Institute for Health Research

-This is an evidence briefing provided by the Better Start Bradford Innovation Hub (BSBIH), describing the proportion of language delay in 2-year-old children in three areas of Bradford, UK (Better Start Bradford reach areas) pre-COVID-19.
-It provides information for early years staff (those who work with children aged 0-5), speech and language practitioners, policy makers, and public health commissioners about the work we have been carrying out around early language delay.
+This is an evidence briefing provided by the Better Start Bradford Innovation Hub (BSBIH), describing the proportion of language delay in 2-year-old children in three areas of Bradford, UK (Better Start Bradford reach areas) pre-COVID19.
+It is intended to provide information for professionals interested in children's early speech, language, and communication needs about the work we have been conducting on early language delay in Bradford.

 The data cover the period March 2016 - November 2019 and are sourced from the Born in Bradford's Better Start (BiBBS) research cohort.
-The paper that reports this project in full can be accessed by contacting the Better Start Bradford Innovation Hub (https://borninbradford.nhs.uk).
+The paper that reports this project in full is Cheung, et al. (2023) BMJ Paediatrics Open and can be accessed by contacting the Better Start Bradford Innovation Hub (https://borninbradford.nhs.uk/contact-us/).